Copyright 2008-2015 Nokia Networks

 pattern = pattern[5:]

-return [item for item in iterable if isinstance(item, str) and matcher.match(item)]
+return [s for s in sequence if isinstance(s, str) and matcher.match(s)]

 if not message: